ait-energy/matsim-model-vienna/README.md

   - total population: 3.05 million (2013-01), 3.275 million (2020-01)
 - **Network**: 375k links and 169k nodes extracted from [OpenStreetMap](https://www.openstreetmap.org) (2021) and OGD transit timetables (VOR: Tuesday 2022-06-07, EVU: 2022-10-27) with [pt2matsim](https://github.com/matsim-org/pt2matsim)
 - **Facilities:** 654k locations extracted mainly from [OpenStreetMap](https://www.openstreetmap.org)
-- **Population synthesis**: based on the Austrian mobility survey *Österreich Unterwegs 2013/14* with [ARUP PAM](https://github.com/arup-group/pam), scaled up to population of 2020
+- **Population synthesis**: based on the Austrian mobility survey *Österreich Unterwegs 2013/14* by Tomschy et al. (2016) with [ARUP PAM](https://github.com/arup-group/pam), scaled up to population of 2020
 - **Population**: 332k agents represent 12.5% of the mobile population older than 5 years.
   - Agents use the MATSim modes walk, bike, pt, car, ride.
   - Source, destination and through traffic: trips are trimmed at the border of the simulation area.
 Cordon entry and exit points are assigned to the appropriate links in the matching direction, which is especially important for cordon points on motrways.
 For public transit the exit and entry points are high-ranking train stations.
 All agents with at least one cordon trip are assigned to the special subpopulation "subpop_cordon_agents".
 This allows for separate handling in mode choice.